stoffe-fe23/fe23-js2-slutprojekt-sttforum/README.md

 npm start
 node ./dist/index.js (or: npm run dev)
 ```
-### Frontend server
+### Frontend/client server
-To run the client server, navigate into the "frontend" directory in the terminal and type:
+To run the server serving the client frontend, navigate into the "frontend" directory in the terminal and type:
 ```
 npm install
 npm run dev